 Occasional errors or uncertainty in cases of cholestasis

 Absolute contraindications to liver biopsy include

-Relative contraindications include profound anemia, peritonitis, marked ascites Ascites Ascites is free fluid in the peritoneal cavity.
+Relative contraindications include profound anemia, peritonitis, ascites Ascites Ascites is free fluid in the peritoneal cavity.
 The most common cause is portal hypertension.
 Symptoms usually result from abdominal distention.
 Diagnosis is based on physical examination and... read more , high-grade biliary obstruction, and a subphrenic or right pleural infection or effusion.
 Nonetheless, percutaneous liver biopsy is sufficiently safe to be done on an outpatient basis.
-Associated mortality is about 0.01%.
-Major complications (eg, intra-abdominal hemorrhage, bile peritonitis, lacerated liver) develop in about 2% of patients.
+Associated mortality is about 0.01% (1, 2 Contraindications references Liver biopsy provides histologic information about liver structure and evidence of liver injury (type and degree, any fibrosis); this information can be essential not only to diagnosis but also... read more ).
+One common complication is pain at the biopsy site.
+Major complications (eg, intra-abdominal hemorrhage, bile peritonitis, lacerated liver) develop in about 0.5 to 2% of patients (2 Contraindications references Liver biopsy provides histologic information about liver structure and evidence of liver injury (type and degree, any fibrosis); this information can be essential not only to diagnosis but also... read more ).
 Complications usually become evident within 3 to 4 hours—the recommended period for monitoring patients.

 Occasionally, liver biopsy is done during surgery (eg, laparoscopy); a larger, more targeted tissue sample can then be obtained.